Skylar Grey: 2021–present: Skylar Grey and Lofi Chill Vibes albums

+In 2023, Grey announced that she would be re-recording her back catalog after selling her masters to settle her 2021 divorce.
+The plan was to release a greatest hits collection in 2023, including Grey's original version/demo of "Love the Way You Lie", later recorded and released by Eminem and Rihanna and Grey's version of "Coming Home" (released by Diddy-Dirty Money).
+Grey released her next album Lofi Chill Vibes with Skylar Grey on August 11, 2023, featuring lo-fi versions of Grey's back catalog.
+Grey co-wrote and featured on Eminem's song "Temporary" from his 2024 album The Death of Slim Shady (Coup De Grâce).

 Artistry

 Musical style and influences

 Grey has listed Bon Iver, Fleetwood Mac, James Taylor, Shirley Manson of Garbage, Joni Mitchell, Radiohead, Marilyn Manson, Bob Dylan, Fiona Apple, Neil Young, Sarah McLachlan, Eminem, Death Cab for Cutie and Alana Davis as her influences.

 Stage name

 Grey explained that she thought her stage name "represents the unknowns in life.
 People seem to be afraid of the unknowns, but I'm the complete opposite.
 I dive into the unknown because I feel like that's where all your possibilities come from."
 She explained to Beatweek that she chose "grey" with an e rather than an a because "I like to do things the original way" and because "it's more masculine.
 I'm not a very feminine person."

 Personal life

 Grey was previously married to Todd Jeremy Mandel.
 In 2017, she was granted a temporary restraining order against him after he allegedly stalked and followed her and her boyfriend, Elliott Taylor.
 Grey is currently engaged to Taylor.